 - Any attachments?
 If you were able to take screenshots or get a screen recording, please send those as well!

 Interested in being a beta tester?

 Great!
 We'd love to have you.

-Fill out this form if you are interested in beta testing for Trellis, our upcoming theme framework for WordPress.
+If you are interested in being involved in the beta testing for Trellis, our upcoming framework for WordPress, fill out this form.